Bilal Bakhouche-Chareuf

-Bilal Bakhouche-Chareuf (born March 25, 1995) is a French Muay thai kickboxer.
-As of May 2023, he is ranked as the sixth-best light heavyweight muay thai fighter in the world by Combat Press.
+Bilal Bakhouche-Chareuf (born March 25, 1995) is a French Muay thai kickboxer and mixed martial artist.

+As of May 2023, he was ranked as the sixth-best light heavyweight muay thai fighter in the world by Combat Press.

-Martial arts career
+Muay Thai and kickboxing career

 Bilal Bakhouche-Chareuf made his professional debut against Harald Stritzl at Fight Night on February 28, 2015, with the WKU -75 kg title on the line.
 He captured his first piece of professional silverware by decision.
 Over the course of the next three years, Bakhouche-Chareuf likewise won the FFKMDA -76.2 kg and the AFMT -81 kg titles as well.

 Bakhouche-Chareuf faced Lyra Chea for the AMFT -81 kg title at Championnat National AFMT on April 20, 2019.
 He won the fight by a first-round technical knockout.
 Bakhouche-Chareuf next faced Simon Hinkel for the FFKMDA -76.2 kg title at Capital Fights 4 on May 4, 2019.
 He won the fight by decision.